Retirement Plans 101

 Tax advantaged retirement plans come in many forms and can be classified in several ways.
 Some retirement plans can only be sponsored by businesses, government entities and non-profits, while others can be formed only by individuals.
 Self-employed individuals and small business owners can sponsor employer plans even if they are the only plan participants.
 In fact, small businesses have the greatest flexibility to maximize the tax and investment benefits available to qualified employer-sponsored plans.

 Employer-sponsored retirement plans that are governed by Section 401 of the Tax Code are often referred to as Qualified Plans.
-Examples of Qualified Plans are 401(k) Plans, Profit-Sharing Plans, Money Purchase Plans, and Defined Benefit Plans.
+Examples of Qualified Plans are: 401(k) Plans, Profit-Sharing Plans, Money Purchase Plans, and Defined Benefit Plans.
 Retirement plans that are governed by Section 408 of the Tax Code are not referred to as Qualified Plans, but provide similar tax advantages.
-Retirement plans governed by Section 408 are IRAs in their various forms, including Traditional IRAs, Roth IRAs, employer-sponsored SEP-IRAs, and employer-sponsored SIMPLE-IRAs.
+Retirement plans governed by Section 408 are: IRAs in their various forms, including Traditional IRAs, Roth IRAs, employer-sponsored SEP-IRAs, and employer-sponsored SIMPLE-IRAs.

 Another way retirement plans are classified is based on whether they are defined contribution or defined benefit plans.
 Defined contribution plans limit the retirement benefit to whatever value has accumulated within an individual account belonging to a retiree.
 Defined benefit plans, like traditional pension plans, provide specified retirement benefits that are not dependent on the value of individual accounts.
 In a defined benefit plan the sponsoring employer is required to ensure the plan has the funds to pay benefits.
-Businesses can generally contribute – and therefore deduct – more each year than in defined contribution plans.
+Businesses can generally contribute – and therefore deduct – more each year to a defined benefit plans than to defined contribution plans.
 However, defined benefit plans are often more complex and, thus, more costly to establish and maintain than other types of plans.

 Types of Tax Advantaged Retirement Plans